digital-sparks/developer-starter/README.md

 This template contains some preconfigured development tools:

 - [Typescript](https://www.typescriptlang.org/): A superset of Javascript that adds an additional layer of Typings, bringing more security and efficiency to the written code.
-- [Prettier](https://prettier.io/): Code formatting that assures consistency across all Finsweet's projects.
+- [Prettier](https://prettier.io/): Code formatting that assures consistency across all projects.
 - [ESLint](https://eslint.org/): Code linting that enforces industries' best practices.
-It uses [our own custom configuration](https://github.com/finsweet/eslint-config) to maintain consistency across all Finsweet's projects.
+Uses [Finsweet's configuration](https://github.com/finsweet/eslint-config) to maintain consistency.
-- [Playwright](https://playwright.dev/): Fast and reliable end-to-end testing.
-- [esbuild](https://esbuild.github.io/): Javascript bundler that compiles, bundles and minifies the original Typescript files.
+- [esbuild](https://esbuild.github.io/): Javascript bundler that compiles, bundles and minifies the original files.
 - [Changesets](https://github.com/changesets/changesets): A way to manage your versioning and changelogs.
 - [Finsweet's TypeScript Utils](https://github.com/finsweet/ts-utils): Some utilities to help you in your Webflow development.